-Press and release the "Lock" button on the key fob to lock all doors and liftgate.
-If the ignition is OFF, when the doors are locked, the parking lights will flash on once and the horn will chirp once.
+Press and release the "Lock" button on the key fob to lock all doors and the liftgate.
+If the ignition is OFF when the doors are locked, the parking lights will flash once and the horn will chirp once.

-Sound Horn Unlock
+Sound Horn with Lock